 Fonts are provided in the Glyph Bitmap Distribution Format (BDF), and in the .dfont format for Macintosh users.
 All sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters.

 The fonts are available on GitHub, along with some instructions on how to install and use them.

 Here is a screenshot showing the 16x32 version displaying code:

 And again the 16x32 version showing prose:

-Looking ahead, my immediate plans are to continue improving glyphes themselves as well as characters spacing and alignement.
+Looking ahead, my immediate plans are to continue improving glyphs themselves as well as characters spacing and alignment.
 This comes through extensive everyday use of the various font sizes.
 Another short term goal is to add support for Central European languages, with Polish being the immediate priority.